fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 `unit`: shall be a scalar default integer expression.
 It is an `intent(in)` argument.
-Its value must be that of a logical unit number for an open unformatted file with `READ` or `READWRITE` access positioned at the start of a BITSET value written by a `bitset_type` `output` subroutine by the same processor.
+Its value must be that of a logical unit number for an open unformatted file with `read` or `readwrite` access positioned at the start of a bitset value written by a `bitset_type` `output` subroutine by the same processor.

 `status` (optional): shall be a scalar default integer variable.
 If